 Living in Hyde Park

 As the area enjoys a large concentration of quality homes, locals can expect to benefit from a high standard of facilities and services, too.
 If you are planning improvements to your property, you will find all the interior design advice you need in Connaught Village.
-If it’s your wardrobe you want to focus on, there are some fabulous fashion outlets here, too.
-And if pampering is at the top of your list, there’s a superb selection of hair and beauty salons right on the doorstep.
+If it's your wardrobe you want to focus on, there are some fabulous fashion outlets here, too.
+If pampering is at the top of your list, there’s a superb selection of hair and beauty salons right on the doorstep.

 What's on in Hyde Park?